Related Documents Related Images

 and call ahead before heading to your destination.

-Detections of EAB in the United States as of March 3, 2014.
+Map of known locations of EAB in the United States as of April 3, 2014.

 A simple, color-coded map that shows where it is legal and illegal to move firewood in Wisconsin by county, as of November 2013.